fbpx

 University of Memphis Best Online Master's In Psychology

-The University of Memphis, in Tennessee currently serves a student population of 20,000 from both on-campus and online learners.
-The master’s degree program from Memphis is educational psychology made up of 33 required credit hours.
-Through a combination of higher-level courses and electives, students are prepared with a strong foundation in a wide variety of psychology fields.
-Both prepare students either to jump into the workforce or pursue higher studies in a specific area of interest to them.
-The program takes about two years to complete with start dates in both Fall and Spring.
+The University of Memphis, located in Tennessee, serves a student population of 20,000, including both on-campus and online learners.
+The master’s degree program in educational psychology requires 33 credit hours and provides students with a strong foundation across various psychology fields through a combination of higher-level courses and electives.
+This program prepares students to either enter the workforce or pursue further studies in a specific area of interest.
+The program takes about two years to complete, with start dates available in both the fall and spring.

 School Overview